Chopper1337/blog/output/posts/cs-cheating/index.md

 VAC could do a better job with some effort: Despite the source code for many cheats being publicly available, such as [Osiris](https://github.com/danielkrupinski/Osiris), they still don't detect them.
 On Linux, any user can download, compile and inject Osiris will zero consequences.
 Unless they use detected features such as "No duck cooldown".

-What they've tried so far isn't much: Here's a [post](https://lwss.github.io/State-Of-Vac-linux-2020/) by [LWSS](https://github.com/LWSS/) about VAC on Linux as of 2020, it has gone essentially unchanged.
+What they've tried so far isn't much: Here's a [post](https://lwss.github.io/State-Of-Vac-linux-2020/) by [LWSS](https://github.com/LWSS/) about VAC on Linux as of 2020, it has gone essentially unchanged since.

 Some interesting methods they've tried:

-In attempt to detect modified view angles, they added backup variants of the associated variables.
+In an attempt to detect modified view angles, they added backup variants of the associated variables.
 The idea here was to store the original view angles in the backup and compare them to the current ones.
 In the case that a cheat has modified the original view angles, the values will no longer match and the player should be banned.
-The main issue with this attempt is that in a cheat, you can also update the backup view angles associated variables, meaning this has been entirely circumvented.
+The main issue with this attempt is that in a cheat, you can also update the backup view angle's associated variables, meaning this has been entirely circumvented.

 On Linux, a VAC module exists which runs `cat /proc/$(pidof csgo_linux64)/maps | grep AimTux` in order to "detect" [AimTux](https://github.com/AimTuxOfficial/AimTux).
 Note that to bypass this, you simply just rename the library before injection.
 It's like "detecting" if a file is malware by using the file name.